Why choose this college course?

 University College Birmingham works with a wide range of organisations to ensure you receive the best possible training and qualifications recognised by industry.

-The Access to Higher Education Diploma offers mature learners the opportunity to study at Level 3 in the related field of education within a supportive environment.
+The Access to Higher Education Diploma (Education) offers mature learners the opportunity to study at Level 3 in the related field of education within a supportive and innovative environment.
 In your studies you will explore a range of subjects related to education, assessment, learning and the key skills required to work within the classroom environment.
-This will then support you in progressing onto degree-level study in related fields.
+This will then support you to progress onto degree-level study in related fields such as our Early Childhood Studies or Primary Education Studies programmes.

 This course is designed to enable your progression onto higher education.
 Depending on entry requirements, you could continue onto a degree at University College Birmingham, such as Primary Education Studies (Accelerated), Childhood Education Studies (Online) or Early Childhood Studies.
 For secondary education, you could undertake one of our vocational degrees (such as Sport, Coaching and Fitness or Computer Science) followed by a PGCE.